The Children's Cancer Centre

 Together, we can build it.
 Together, we can help beat childhood cancer.

-What the new Children's Cancer Centre will offer
+How the new Children’s Cancer Centre supports children

 • Digitally advanced inpatient wards tailored to children with cancer, allowing children to stay connected with loved ones in a ‘home from home’ environment

-• Increased capacity for research studies for families faced with few treatment options, with the hope to develop kinder treatments with less long-term side effects
+• Access to clinical trials for families with few treatment options, and continued research into effective cancer treatments with fewer long-term side effects

 • A new critical care unit with dedicated family breathing spaces and on-site accommodation, allowing families to stay together at the most challenging of times